flosskosova/foss4g-2023/content/call-for-papers/talks.md

 {{< /rawhtml >}}

-Talks will be assigned a 30 minutes slot: 20 minutes for the talk itself, 5 for Q&A, and 5 minutes for presenters to set up and the audience to change rooms as desired.
+Talks will be assigned a 30 minutes slot: 15 minutes for the talk itself, 10 for Q&A, and 5 minutes for presenters to set up and the audience to change rooms as desired.
 The talks should be presentations of use cases and/or FOSS4G products, i.e., all about how you use open source geospatial software, how it helps to solve your company/organization problems, a new development you are involved in and what it has improved, etc.
 Submissions of proprietary software products will not be accepted even if they make use of free software.

-At FOSS4G 2021 Buenos Aires, we can accommodate 6 parallel tracks, with sessions of 1.5 - 2 hours long each.

 When submitting a talk, you will be asked to select a general _Track_ that best defines your contribution: